Weak randomness in graphons and theons: Substitution and primality

 \section{Substitution and primality}

-A simple operation that is useful in studying the \Erdos--Hajnal property and its approximate version ($\AEHP$, see Definition~\ref{def:AEHP}) for graphs is substitution.
-In this section we define a small generalization of this operation for structures in finite relational languages along with some associated notions (e.g., primality) and prove some basic facts about them.
-Another useful notion covered in this section is that of an almost finite family (Definition~\ref{def:almostfinite}).
+A simple operation for graphs that is useful in studying the \Erdos--Hajnal property and its approximate version ($\AEHP$, see Definitions~\ref{def:AEHP} and~\ref{def:AEHPgraphs}) is substitution.
+While for graphs this operation has received considerable attention~\cite{Gia97,APS01,Zve03,CKOS16}, we will need a slight generalization of it for structures in finite relational languages along with some associated notions (e.g., primality).

+In the graph case, some of the results of this section have appeared in some shape or another in the literature.
+As such, in Section~\ref{subsec:substgraphs}, we state the definitions and the results for graphs that we will use without proofs but with pointers to their corresponding generalizations for relational structures that appear in Section~\ref{subsec:subststruc} with proofs.
+The reader that feels sufficiently confident in their knowledge of these and is only interested in the graph case may read Section~\ref{subsec:substgraphs} then freely skip the remainder of the section.